AUBioInformatics22/MuscularDogstrophy/2_Alignment.md

 - **[create_figures.R](scripts/create_figures.R):**
   - Generate a bar plot of coverage, including raw and aligned data.
   - Generate a bar plot of percent mapped.

-### Discussion

-We first indexed our canine reference genome (canFam6) using bwa index and the script: [0_index_genome.sh](scripts/0_index_genome).
-We then aligned the samples to the reference genome (CanFam6) using the script: [2_align_chrX.sh](scripts/2_align_chrX.sh).
-Given that the muscular dystrophy disorder that we are investigating is X-linked, we subset by the X chromosome using `samtools view`.
-We used `samtools flagstat` and `samtools depth` to summarize the alignment quality of our sequences, and then generated a bar plot of coverage, including raw and aligned data using the script: [create_figures.R](scripts/create_figures.R).
-The same script was used to produce a bar plot of percent mapped.

-We decided not to trim our samples since all Phred scores indicated high quality DNA as evidenced by the results of 'FASTQC' (see step 1).

-#### Comparing raw coverage to aligned coverage

-There is a large difference in the raw coverage and aligned coverage values.
-The raw coverage was calculated for the whole genome, while the aligned coverage was calculated for just the X chromosome. _The X chromosome makes up approximately 4.705% of the genome.
-We can use this information to perform a rough estimate of the raw coverage of the X chromosome (Table 1).
-However, this estimate assumes equal coverage across the genome._

-#### Different percent mapped for the whole genome and the X chromosome

-For one sample (0001), we determined percent mapped for the whole genome before extracting the sequences that mapped to the X chromosome.
-We then determined the percent mapped for just the X chromosome.
-For the whole genome, 74.81% mapped, and for the X chromosome, 87.05% mapped.

 ### Figures